 To sell products on Amazon.de, you need to generate or apply for some important codes.
 Let’s briefly discuss each of them.

 Amazon Standard Identification Number (ASIN) – this is the code of a product page on Amazon.
 It can be found for example in the URL address of a given listing.
 When the user knows this code, they can quickly find a specific product on the platform by entering the code into the internal search engine.
 It is worth remembering that the ASIN of the same product in Germany is different than in Poland because it does not identify the product, only its listing.

 Stock Keeping Unit (SKU) – this code is needed to find the product in warehouses and to supervise its movements.
-You can generate this code on your own so that it includes information on the colour, production date, etc., which will make your work much easier.
+You can generate this code on your own, so that it includes information on the color, production date, etc., which will make your work much easier.

 European Article Number (EAN) – a code required to sell products on the European market.

 Global Trade Item Number (GTIN) – this is the code which identifies the product and its manufacturer and is recognized globally.
 It is worth knowing that the GTIN is a component of the EAN code; it is encrypted in it.

 There are also codes used only in the FBA logistics model, such as:

 Fulfillment Network Stock Keeping Unit (FNSKU) – an internal Amazon code which identifies the product and a specific seller.
 Thanks to FNSKU markings on packages, they can be easily found in warehouses by Amazon employees.